GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The **auto** flag for :doc:`GMT parameters </gmt.conf>` signals that suitable
-dimensions will be automatically computed when the plot dimensions are known.
+dimensions or settings will be automatically computed when the plot dimensions
-Automatic scaling is supported for the following parameters:
+are known.
+The **auto** flag is supported for the following parameters:

 ================================== ===============================================
 :term:`FONT_ANNOT_PRIMARY`         Primary annotation font [11.00p]